Bishop's Lodge, Townsville: History

 Presumably because the building of the cathedral took precedence, the bishop's residence was not begun until the next bishop, Christopher Barlow, was installed, having arrived in 1891.
 The lodge was constructed in 1897 to the design of the well known Townsville architectural firm of Tunbridge and Tunbridge.
 Walter Howard Tunbridge was born and trained as an architect in England.
 In 1884 he migrated to Australia and worked for Rooney Bros in Townsville.
 He left to establish his own practice in 1886 and invited his younger brother, Oliver, to join him in 1887, founding the partnership of Tunbridge and Tunbridge, who were to become an important architectural and civil engineering firm in North Queensland.

 Of the bishops who have resided at the Lodge, John Oliver Feetham is particularly well known, partly because of his 35 years in office.
 Feetham was an attractive and eccentric personality, born in England in 1873 as the son of a vicar.
 Intelligent and well-educated himself, he took an interest in the provision of education which was to be a focus for much of his work in North Queensland.
 Before becoming ordained, he carried out a lay ministry for 18 months in the slums of London, an influence that remained with him for life.
 Feetham came to Australia in 1904 as a principal of the Brotherhood of the Good Shepherd.
 A strong belief in the value of the work being done by the Brotherhood to spread religion in the outback and a care for its people were distinctive marks of his episcopate.
 He was unanimously elected to the See in 1912.

 Feetham died in his bed on the verandah of the Bishop's Lodge on 14 September 1947.
 In the 1960s he was designated by the Synod of the Diocese of North Queensland for liturgical commemoration and styled "Blessed John Oliver Feetham".
 In the 1970s a memorial chapel was established on the verandah where he died.

-The Lodge, like many buildings in Townsville, has suffered damage from cyclones, notably in Cyclone Leonta in 1903 and Cyclone Anne in 1971, followed by extensive repair work.
+The Lodge, like many buildings in Townsville, has suffered damage from cyclones, notably in Cyclone Leonta in 1903 and Cyclone Althea in 1971, followed by extensive repair work.
 In the 1970s a bathroom was added on the south west verandah and the Feetham chapel was created on the north east verandah by glassing in this area.
 This has preserved a view across Cleveland Bay seen beyond the altar of the chapel.

 During the 1970s, a considerable portion of the Lodge's land was subdivided.
 The house is now privately owned, being bought from the Anglican church in the early 2000s.